T-Type/minotaur-game/README.md

-# team10
+# Minotaur Game
-This commit is our submission for M4.

 ### Notes

-- The game doesn't compile on Linux.
-Since we're using Mac and Windows only we didn't know it was a requirement to compile on Linux.
-Since the M3 feedback took a long time to reach us, we didn't have time to fix it even though we tried.
+- The game does not compile on Linux.

 ### Graphic assets
 * wall.png: <div>Icons made by <a href="https://www.flaticon.com/authors/smashicons" title="Smashicons">Smashicons</a> from <a href="https://www.flaticon.com/" title="Flaticon">www.flaticon.com</a></div>